SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/05-enrich-data-products-with-databricks-ml/share_bdc_databricks.md

 1. As a data scientist, my goal is to discover the right data which I want to use for my ML flows.
 I am using Databricks to access data in Business Data Cloud from withing my notebook to build, train, experiment and fine tune models.

 2. In the Catalog, I can see the Data Products which are provided by the applications S/4HANA PCE and Databricks.
-The Data Products were either installed as part of an Insight Application or as a Data Package in the Business Data Cloud Cockpit.
+The Data Products were either installed as part of an Intelligent Application or as a Data Package in the Business Data Cloud Cockpit.

 3. Access a Data Product which is ***Active***.
 This Data Product should be made available in the Databricks environment. :wrench:
 <img src="./img/sharing/select_data_product_cost_center.png"  width="1000"/>